 These retrievers are fantastic animals to make part of your family.
 While both would do excellently well in most environments, ultimately, you will need to choose based on your personal circumstances.
 As with any breed, there will be specific characteristics that will make one of them fit in with your home life better.

 You can’t ask for a more brilliant, friendly, and fun-loving pair of dogs.
-So, whichever you choose, they are sure to fill your life with many years of laughter and positive memories.
+So, Flat-Coated Retriever or Golden Retriever, whichever you choose, they are sure to fill your life with many years of laughter and positive memories.